TIBHannover/oersi-backend/README.md

 # OER Search Index Backend

 Backend / API of the OER Search Index for internal use.
 Provides access to the oer index data.
 Read data without authentification.
-Crud-operations to oer sql data authenticated.
+Crud-operations to oer metadata authenticated.

 The (backend) API is not part of the oersi public API.
 It is designed to be consumed by the other oersi components (etl, frontend,...) or by a custom component (like a custom frontend).